 SSO (Single Sign On)

 FTP as a transfer protocol does not support single sign-on.
 If SSO is enabled for your account, you must create a Box-specific password to supplement your SSO login.
 To do this, use a browser to log in to your Box account and go to Account Settings > Account.
-Then scroll down (if necessary) to the Create External Password section.
+Then scroll down (if necessary) to the Authentication section:

 Two-Step Verification